NIHR Post-doctoral Research Fellow and Research Clinical Psychologist

 Dr Markus Rank is a postdoctoral research fellow in the field of computational neuroscience.
 His research goal is to develop dynamic computational models for the haptic perceptual and action system.

-Dr Renate Reniers works as a Research Fellow investigating youth mental health using various neuroimaging techniques.
+Dr Renate Reniers works as a Research Fellow investigating adolescent development and youth mental health using various neuroimaging techniques.

 Telephone +44 121 414 4937